tlinku/WZI_2024_Jan_Szymanski_Pola_Witkowska/Tooling_selection_and_justification.md

 ## Part Three - Tooling Selection and Justification

-### List of tools we will use and their purposes
+### List of Tools We Will Use and Their Purposes
-1. **Frontend: React.js** for creating the graphical user interface.
+1. **Frontend: React.js** - for creating the graphical user interface.
-2. **Creating mobile app: React native** to make a lightweight, easily portable mobile app.
+2. **Mobile App: React Native** - to develop a lightweight, easily portable mobile app.
-3. **Database and backend: Firebase** to easily make and maintain backend with noSQL database.
+3. **Database and Backend: Supabase** - for ease of hosting and development, with PostgreSQL.
-4. **Styling: TailwindCSS** for styling the website and mobile app.
+4. **Styling: Tailwind CSS** - for styling the website and mobile app.
-5. **Hosting: Google Cloud** for hosting the entire project.
+5. **Hosting: Vercel** - for hosting the frontend.

-### Justification of each tool
+### Justification of Each Tool
-- We want to use React.js due to its large community that makes it easier to get to know the framework well, and thus develop the app and website quickly, without making too much technological debt.
+- **React.js**: We want to use React.js due to its large community, which makes it easier to learn and adopt the framework.
+This enables rapid development of the app and website while minimizing technological debt.

-- We choose react native due to its good compatibility with react.js in react native for web solutions.
-It's also, in our opinion, the simplest viable way for making a mobile app for our purposes.
+- **React Native**: We choose React Native because of its good compatibility with React.js through React Native for Web solutions.
+In our opinion, it is the simplest and most viable way to develop a mobile app for our purposes.

-- We want to use Firebase as it will be easy for us to learn it due to its BaaS nature.
-We also think that using JSON files in noSQL database will be perfect for our needs.
+- **Supabase**: We selected Supabase due to its beginner-friendly approach and strong support for PostgreSQL.

-- Tailwind works well with React, and speeds up the styling process in comparison with options like SCSS.
+- **Tailwind CSS**: Tailwind works well with React and accelerates the styling process compared to options like SCSS.

-- Choosing google cloud was probably the most obvious option here, as it is kind of the only possible choice with firebase, due to them both being google products.
+- **Vercel**: We chose Vercel primarily because of its seamless integration with Supabase and its numerous built-in features for frontend security.

-### How the tools complement each other
+### How the Tools Complement Each Other
-As mentioned above, all of our chosen tools work well with each other.
-There will be no problems with compatibility.
+As mentioned above, all of our chosen tools integrate well with each other.
+Vercel works seamlessly with Supabase and React, while Tailwind CSS simplifies frontend development when paired with React.
+Together, these tools create a cohesive and efficient development environment.